wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 ![](@attachment/Clipboard_2020-08-06-07-30-39.png)

-Pretty often you have methods that return true or false and often you can use those directly unside.
+Pretty often you have methods that return true or false and often you can use those directly inside an if statement.

 You can also put them in their own variable to make it easier to read like so 👇